hashchange/backbone.marionette.export/README.md

 New test files in the `spec` directory are picked up automatically, no need to edit the configuration for that.

+## Release Notes

+### v2.0.0

+Bumping the major version is necessary because of changes to the public API, even though they are minor.

+- No longer throwing exceptions by default when declaring non-existent methods or properties as exportable
+- No longer throwing an exception by default when declaring model properties as exportable
+- Added strict mode
+- Moved `maxHops` into global config object

+### v1.0.1 - 1.0.7

+- Minor bug fixes
+- Added demo code, documentation changes
+- New build environment

+### v1.0.0

+- Initial public release

 ## License

 MIT.